openedx/.github/CODE_OF_CONDUCT.md

 # Open edX Code of Conduct

+(This is a GitHub-hosted copy of the official Code at [Open edX Community Code of Conduct](https://open.edx.org/code-of-conduct/).

 ## The Mission

 edX and the Open edX community seek to foster an open and welcoming environment to as wide a range of participants as possible.
 This mission takes priority over the letter of the rules.